greg121/mygasstation/README.md

     python getPrices.py address fuel [limit]

-* adress can be a city or a full address
+* adress can be a city or a full address (in quotes)
 * fuel can be Diesel or Super
 * limit is optional and is an integer value to limit the output